Flaxton, North Yorkshire: History

 In 1807 a lead box containing around 300 Saxon silver coins was discovered in a field near the village.

 Flaxton was served by Flaxton railway station on the York to Scarborough Line between 1845 and 1930.

 Governance

 The village lies within the Thirsk and Malton (UK Parliament constituency).
-It is also within the Hovingham & Sheriff Hutton electoral division of North Yorkshire County Council and the Sheriff Hutton ward of Ryedale District Council.
+It is also within the Sheriff Hutton & Derwent electoral division of North Yorkshire Council.

+From 1974 to 2023 the village was part of the Ryedale district.

 Geography

 The nearest settlements to the village are Claxton 1.5 mi to the south; West Lilling 2.2 mi to the north-west; Harton 1.5 mi to the east and Thornton-le-Clay 1.6 mi to the north-east.

 The 1881 UK Census recorded the population as 366.
 According to the 2001 UK Census, the village had a population of 331, of which 255 were over the age of sixteen.
 Of these, 168 were in employment.
 There were 138 dwellings, of which 86 were detached.
 The 2011 Census showed a population of 343.

 The village areas around Flaxton Village Green and the Crofts are designated Sites of Importance for Nature Conservation (SINCs).
 Here can be found semi-improved and unimproved neutral grassland, as well as wet grassland on the Keld with three ponds that include two great crested newt breeding sites.

 It has one pub, the Thompson Arms Inn, and a B&B, the Blacksmiths Arms.